jouweneel/mcomjs/protocol/bm/README.md

 # BM - ByteMap protocol

-The ByteMap protocol is a typed, JSON-like byte-format.
+The ByteMap protocol is a typed, JSON-ish byte-format (a more close resemblence is Named Binary Tag).
 It converts between the BM type (listed below) and a Buffer, with the option of inputting and outputting BM arrays.

 This way, you can encode any number of typed key/value pairs into a byte array that is accepted by all kinds of data transfer libraries.